-WakeMed Healthworks, located on the Raleigh Campus, is a special part of the Rehab division.
+WakeMed Healthworks is located at Raleigh Campus and Medical Park of Cary and is a special part of the Rehab division.
 Healthworks brings together a wide range of wellness programs designed to improve fitness and lifestyle.
 Programs include: Cardiac Rehabilitation, Safeway to Fitness, Shapedown (pediatric obesity) and much more.
 Healthworks general membership includes complete state-of the-art exercise equipment, dietary assessment, and aerobic classes and individual fitness testing/consultation.
 Volunteers receive the employee discount.
 For more information, call Healthworks at (919) 350-8602.